Drop them off at the ReStore! Tools and materials needed for a build project are pulled by our construction team.

 Absolutely!
 This is one of the little known benefits your employer might offer, and very few employees take advantage of these programs.
 Check your employer’s HR department for more information.
 Habitat International also keeps a searchable list on their website.

 Yes!
 Volunteering as a group involves additional legwork for both the group and for Habitat.
 We generally cannot accept very large groups (more than ten to fifteen people) on a build site or at the ReStore, as it compromises safety.
 Fill out our Group Request Form or contact firstname.lastname@example.org for more information.

 Generally, Habitat provides water and volunteers are asked to brown bag lunch.
 Occasionally, a volunteer or donor will provide lunch to volunteers.
 In that case, sign ups will be notified.

 No, tools are available on site.
 You are welcome to bring tools along, but please be sure to mark which tools are yours and to inventory your tools at the end of the day.

 On the build site and the ReStore, closed-toe footwear and appropriate clothing are REQUIRED.
-Please dress with consideration for the weather (i.e. if it raining, bring a jacket and rain boots).
+Please dress with consideration for the weather (i.e. if it is raining, bring a jacket and rain boots).

-When volunteering in the ReStore, be prepared to a lot of walking, carry items for customers, and help rearrange displays that include heavy materials.
+When volunteering in the ReStore, be prepared to a lot of walking, carrying items for customers, and helping rearrange displays that include heavy materials.

 If volunteering in the office, clean and modest clothing is required.
 Volunteers are welcome to wear jeans, for instance.